 You can also receive notifications via slack.

-There are two ways this can be done:
+There are three ways this can be done:

 A parameter can be added to URLs every time a request is made by PageSpeedPlus.
 In the the Full Site Scans section, enter the desired parameter without a ? symbol.
 For example: referrer=pagespeedplus

 You would then exclude traffic with this parameter in Google Analytics.

 You can ignore our User Agent, which is: